betajippity/betajippity.github.io/_posts/2021-07-31-porting-takua-to-arm-pt2.md

 I compared Takua Renderer running as native arm64 code versus as x86-64 code running through Rosetta 2 on four different scenes, and generally running through Rosetta 2 yielded about 65% to 70% of the performance of running as native arm64 code.
 The results section at the end of this post contains the detailed numbers and data.
 Generally, I'm very impressed with this amount of performance for emulating x86-64 code on an arm64 processor, especially when considering that with high-performance code like Takua Renderer, Rosetta 2 has close to zero opportunities to provide additional performance by calling into native system frameworks.
-As can be seen in the [data in the results section](#perftesting), even more impressive is the fact that even running at 70% of native speed, x86-64 Takua Renderer running on the M1 chip through Rosetta 2 is often on-par with or _even faster_ than x86-64 Takua Renderer running natively on a contemporaneous current-generation 2019 16-inch MacBook Pro with a 6-core Intel Core i7-9750H processor!
+As can be seen in the [data in the results section](/2021/07/porting-takua-to-arm-pt2.html#2021-07-31-perftesting), even more impressive is the fact that even running at 70% of native speed, x86-64 Takua Renderer running on the M1 chip through Rosetta 2 is often on-par with or _even faster_ than x86-64 Takua Renderer running natively on a contemporaneous current-generation 2019 16-inch MacBook Pro with a 6-core Intel Core i7-9750H processor!

+<div id="2021-07-31-tso-memory-ordering"></div>
 ## TSO Memory Ordering on the M1 Processor

 As I covered extensively in my previous post, one major crucial architectural difference between arm64 and x86-64 is in memory ordering: arm64 is a weakly ordered architecture, whereas x86-64 is a strongly ordered architecture [[Preshing 2012]](https://preshing.com/20121019/this-is-why-they-call-it-a-weakly-ordered-cpu/).